Meghal17/Sudoku-python/README.md

 # Sudoku-python
 ## Sudoku game using pygame

-This is my attempt to create a Sudoku Game using Python.
+Hi this is a Sudoku game I built using python from scratch.

 ![Alt text](Data/images/ss1.png?raw=true "Title")